hermiones/hermiones/README.md

 ## 👩🏻‍💻 About Me

-🎯 3+ years of industry experience in software testing & automation
+🎯 4+ years of industry experience in software testing & automation
 🏢 Currently at **Iskraemeco**, testing IoT/utility solutions
-🧪 Expertise in Python, Selenium, pytest, and Allure
+🏢 Previously worked at Capgemini, Awarded top performer 2 times in 1 Working year 🧪 Expertise in Python, Selenium, pytest, and Allure
 🔄 Strong understanding of **CI/CD pipelines** using Azure DevOps
 🌐 Skilled in testing Web, Backend (API), and Android apps